Looking Closely at the Growth Curve for Diversified Healthcare Trust (DHC)

 DHC’s Market Performance

-DHC stocks went up by 6.50% for the week, with a monthly drop of -8.07% and a quarterly performance of -22.71%, while its annual performance rate touched -38.21%.
-The volatility ratio for the week stands at 4.14% while the volatility levels for the past 30 days are set at 5.53% for Diversified Healthcare Trust.
-The simple moving average for the period of the last 20 days is 0.70% for DHC stocks with a simple moving average of -29.06% for the last 200 days.
+DHC stocks went up by 15.73% for the week, with a monthly jump of 18.39% and a quarterly performance of -12.46%, while its annual performance rate touched -25.00%.
+The volatility ratio for the week stands at 5.31% while the volatility levels for the past 30 days are set at 5.36% for Diversified Healthcare Trust.
+The simple moving average for the period of the last 20 days is 14.96% for DHC stocks with a simple moving average of -18.02% for the last 200 days.

 Analysts’ Opinion of DHC